 What do you do when you first board a cruise ship?

-Get to know the ship.
+Get to know the ship and discover all of the exciting things to do on a cruise.
 Go beyond your stateroom to worlds unknown, whether it’s your first time watching the skyline fade behind you from a cruise ship or first time exploring a gym at sea.

 Post up in a sunny deck chair, or be one of the first to hit the pool.
 Stop in at the Destination Concierge desk to continue planning the day-to-day details of your trip, or get to know more about the destinations you’re sailing to.